 Cafe Kaputt- a hidden gem

 A repair workshop, where people can learn how to repair everyday items such as technology or clothing.
-They are able to share tools and expert knowledge for a small donation, while becoming part of a community of people that share their interests.
+They are able to share tools and professional knowledge for a small donation, while becoming part of a community of people that share their interests.

 The Materialsammlung (Material collection point):